 All students are expected to attend their regularly scheduled classes.
 Each class offers a step forward in the educational process.
 A missed class could leave a child one step behind the other students.
-Frequent absences may slow down a dancer's progress and lead to uncertainty with recital choreography for both the absent dancer and all of the dancers in that class.
-From January through May, students are allotted 4 absences.
-After the 4th absence, parents will be notified and the student's participation in the recital will be at the discretion of the instructor.
+During the months of January through April, choreography for the recital will be taught and rehearsed.
+It is important for children to feel completely confident with the choreography and the year-end performance.
+Missing class during this period could result in frustration for the students and their teachers and classmates.